alectyre/Tweening/README.md

 # Tweening
-Some simple tweening functions for Unity.
+Some simple tweening functions for Unity, based heavily on Unity source decompile.

 ```C#
 using UnityEngine;